 Initial experience of external validation in another hospital from our organization.

 In past two years, we were able to transfer our VBHC strategy to a different hospital within our organization.
 The Humanitas Istituto Clinico Catanese, in Sicily, differs in terms of size (approximately 180 hospital beds compared to more than 800 in our study), surgical volume and surgical characteristics (mostly oncological patients).
 Moreover, it is situated in a different regional healthcare system (Sicilian regional healthcare system), which has some organizational differences compared to ours (to Lombardy Healthcare System).
 Even though we were unable yet to collect data from this secondary centre and evaluate efficacy in this context, the intervention was implemented without undue delay.

+Supplemental material 9: Compliance with preoperative pathway

+The table reports the percentage of adjunctive preoperative test requested by physician during preoperative consult, over the total number of the test in the preoperative pathway.